NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/user_inputs_documentation/User_Inputs_Documentation_RST_Files/SurrogateDoEInputWidget.rst

 .. _SurrogateDoEInputWidget useGeoMean:

-Geometric mean : *Bool*
+Geometric mean
-	If ground motions have more than one directional component, either each component’s IM can be added as a separate surrogate input parameter, or they can be aggregated by using their geometric mean.
+	If ground motions have more than one directional component, either each component's IM can be added as a separate surrogate input parameter, or they can be aggregated by using their geometric mean.

 	Default: checked